1988 Polish strikes: Repressions against the Solidarity movement

 In late 1987, Communist authorities initiated a wave of repressions of activists of underground Solidarity trade union and other oppositional organizations.
-On November 9, Kornel Morawiecki, leader of Fighting Solidarity was arrested.
+On 9 November Kornel Morawiecki, leader of Fighting Solidarity, was arrested.
 In the same year, Lech Wałęsa resumed his post as leader of Solidarity, where he remained until 1990.
 Meanwhile, local branches of the movement tried to legalize themselves in courts across Poland, but all these attempts were refused.
-On August 31, 1987, the 7th anniversary of the Gdańsk Agreement, street demonstrations and clashes with police took place in Warsaw, Wrocław, Lublin, and Bydgoszcz.
-On March 8, 1988, on the 20th anniversary of the 1968 Polish political crisis, activists of the Independent Students Union organized demonstrations in Warsaw, Kraków and Lublin.
+On 31 August 1987, the 7th anniversary of the Gdańsk Agreement, street demonstrations and clashes with police took place in Warsaw, Wrocław, Lublin, and Bydgoszcz.
+On 8 March 1988, on the 20th anniversary of the 1968 Polish political crisis, activists of the Independent Students Union organized demonstrations in Warsaw, Kraków and Lublin.
 Most active demonstrators were immediately repressed by the government.

 Spring 1988 strikes

-On April 21, 1988, 5000 workers of Stalowa Wola Steelworks organized a meeting, during which they demanded end of repressions of Solidarity activists, and 20,000 złoty salary increase.
-The first strikes broke out four days later, on April 25, 1988, in mass transportation centers in northern cities of Bydgoszcz and Inowrocław.
+On 21 April 1988, 5000 workers of Stalowa Wola Steelworks organized a meeting, during which they demanded end of repressions of Solidarity activists, and 20,000 złoty salary increase.
+The first strikes broke out four days later, on 25 April 1988, in mass transportation centers in northern cities of Bydgoszcz and Inowrocław.
 On the next day, one of the biggest companies of the country, Vladimir Lenin Steelworks in Kraków, joined the strike.
 The workers demanded salary increase, re-employment of Solidarity activists, who had been fired during the martial law, as well as legalization of Solidarity.
 Meanwhile, a strike broke out in Stalowa Wola Steelworks.
 Both these actions were suppressed by the Communist security forces (ZOMO), supported by anti-terrorist units.
-In Stalowa Wola, a demonstration of force, together with threats of use of regular army troops, was sufficient, and the strikers gave up on April 30.
+In Stalowa Wola, a demonstration of force, together with threats of use of regular army troops, was sufficient, and the strikers gave up on 30 April.
 In Kraków, however, the workers continued their action, therefore the government decided to use power.
-In the night of May 4/5, the steelworks were brutally pacified by the ZOMO and anti-terrorist units.
+In the night of 4-5 May the steelworks were brutally pacified by the ZOMO and anti-terrorist units.
 In reaction to the attack, workers of several factories across the country organized protests and meetings.

-On May 1, 1988, opposition activists organized peaceful demonstrations in several Polish cities, such as Bielsko-Biała, Dąbrowa Górnicza, Gdańsk, Kraków, Łódź, Płock, Poznań, Warsaw, and Wrocław.
+On 1 May 1988, opposition activists organized peaceful demonstrations in several Polish cities, such as Bielsko-Biała, Dąbrowa Górnicza, Gdańsk, Kraków, Łódź, Płock, Poznań, Warsaw, and Wrocław.
 They were attended by thousands of people, and in some places, street fights erupted.
-On the next day, a strike broke out in Lenin Gdańsk Shipyard, where workers demanded legalization of Solidarity.
+On the next day, a strike broke out in Lenin Gdańsk Shipyard, where workers demanded re-legalization of Solidarity.
 Soon, Tadeusz Mazowiecki and Andrzej Wielowieyski showed up in Gdańsk, ready to talk to the management of the plant.
-However, the talks were fruitless, and on May 10, after threats of use of force, the strike ended in the atmosphere of failure.
+However, the talks were fruitless, and on 10 May, after threats of use of force, the strike ended in the atmosphere of failure.
 The last strike of the spring took place in Szczecin, involving workers of city’s mass transit system.